Paweł Czychowski

-Paweł Czychowski (born 19 July 1993) is a Polish professional footballer who plays as a forward for regional league club Radunia Stężyca.
+Paweł Czychowski (born 19 July 1993) is a Polish professional footballer who plays as a forward for IV liga Pomerania club Radunia Stężyca.

 Senior career

 Czychowski began his career with Lechia Gdańsk, playing for Lechia's reserve team for most of his time at the club, playing 74 games and scoring 25 goals.
 In 2013, he joined Puszcza Niepołomice on loan for six months, where he appeared in seven matches.
 He made his senior debut for Lechia against Lech Poznań in 2014, in what turned out to be his only first team appearance for the club.

 In 2015, Czychowski made a move to Gryf Wejherowo, spending four seasons with the club.
 In 2019, he moved to GKS Przodkowo.